 - Your breasts may feel tender, sore and nodular due to hypertrophy of the alveoli (increase in volume).

-- Blood vessels may be quite visible just under the skin of the breasts.
+- Blood vessels may be quite visible just under the skin of the breasts, an appearance known as 'marbling'.
 This network of delicate bluish veins is developing to house your increased blood supply.
-Their appearance is often vivid on fair-skinned women and sometimes not even noticeable on darker women or women who are overweight.
+Their appearance is often vivid on fair-skinned women and sometimes not even noticeable on darker women or women who are overweight (Rapley and Murkett 2012).

 - Small bumps which look like little pimples around the nipples, called Montgomery’s tubercles begin to appear.
-These hypertrophic sebaceous glands will secrete an oil that keeps the skin supple and discourages bacteria, and there may be between 4 and 28 around each nipple.
+These hypertrophic sebaceous glands will secrete an oil that keeps the skin supple and discourages bacteria.
+This oil has a smell unique to you, which will help your baby to recognise you and trigger his instincts for feeding.
+There may be between 4 and 28 montgomery's tubercles around each nipple.
 In fact, this is one of the most reliable signs of a first pregnancy, but since they do not shrink completely after pregnancy this cannot be depended on as a diagnostic sign for subsequent pregnancies.

 - The areola undergoes further darkening and may enlarge in diameter and become more erectile.
 Women with darker hair and complexions generally experience more noticeable changes than fair - skinned, blonde or red - headed women.